-Additional URL parameters
+Additional URL

-• Flat path - ?<aditional params may be also with path and file>.
+- Full path ? <aditional params may be also with path and file> - Path in parameters -? <aditional params may be also with path and file> - Flat path ?<aditional params may be also with path and file>.
 Any "/" in path should be replaced with ""